Keynsham railway station: Services

 It is common to see a range of different train classes.
-These include Class 150s, Class 158s, s, Class 166s and Class 800s.
+These include Class 158s, s, Class 166s and Class 800s.
 Keynsham also used to be a stop on West Coast Railways' Weymouth Seaside Express on Summer Sundays from July to September, although this train has not run since the railway upgrade works east of Bath in August 2015.

-Keynsham is also a stop on a Parliamentary train that runs on weekdays from Filton Abbey Wood to Bath Spa, via Bristol West Curve.
+Keynsham is also a stop on a Parliamentary train that runs on weekdays to Filton Abbey Wood from Bath Spa, via Bristol West Curve.
 It does not call at Bristol Temple Meads.

 Until the December 2021 timetable change, Keynsham was a stop on South Western Railway's London Waterloo to Bristol services.
 These trains detached from the rear of Waterloo to Exeter services at Salisbury.

 Electrification

 As part of the electrification of the Great Western Main Line, the line through Keynsham closed for 1 week in April 2016 so that Network Rail could carry out preparation work for the installation of the overhead wires.
 This involved the lowering of the track under the road bridge and the replacement of the canopy on platform 1.
 Also the brick shelter on the Bath (up) platform was enlarged.
 The canopy on Platform 2 was removed between 14 and 18 March 2016.